 - Packing scripts

 - Unused stationery

-Certificates are issued if at least 25 questions out of the 30 presented throughout the module are answered correctly.
-You will be signposted to relevant section within the JCQ’s Instructions for conducting examinations (ICE) booklet for any questions answered incorrectly.
+- will be signposted to relevant sections of the JCQ’s Instructions for conducting examinations (ICE) booklet for any questions answered incorrectly

-The Exams Office takes no responsibility for any outcomes in schools/colleges as a result of the information provided on our website or within our documentation.
-It is the responsibility of schools/colleges to apply this information as they deem necessary within their own centre.
+The Exams Office takes no responsibility for any outcomes in centres as a result of the information provided on our website or within our documentation.
+It is the responsibility of centres to apply this information as they deem necessary within their own centre.
 You should always contact/refer to the relevant awarding body for the most accurate and up-to-date information regarding their qualifications.